 These amazing wooden boats sailed as far as the Indian Ocean in the 15th century on their voyages of discovery.
 Paddle boats and kayaks are also available.
 You must snorkel in the warm clear Atlantic Ocean and explore the underwater caves.
 We highly recommend you bring an underwater camera or waterproof smartphone with you so you can make amazing underwater photos.

 At low tide, you can walk, swim or snorkel to your own private cove.
 Have a chic meal at the Rei das Praias on the beach with ice wine.
 If you are not a big fan of ice wine, you can try some of the most amazing cocktails.

 Wrap up your day in the beautiful sunshine with a massage.

 What makes Caneiros such a great tourist destination is the fact that it offers not only crystal clear waters, amazing sand beaches and great snorkelling spots but also a range of activities, attractions, and places to stay.

 Plage de la Palud, South of France

 The south of France borders the Mediterranean Sea with a shoreline of over 560 miles.
 Many different marine environments exist here with rocks, sandy beaches, and islands.
-The snorkeling is great, especially in the reserves and National Parks.

-Port Cros National Park is a small island, with some of the best preserved sea beds which contain the richest fish.
+Please bear in mind that the only drinkable water point is located in the fort of L’Estissac.
+That’s why it is suggested you bring your own water supplies with you when hiking and exploring this amazing place.
 Palud Bay is just one location that will impress the most experienced snorkelers.
 Arrive in Port Cros, and walk north for about 40 minutes to reach Palud beach.
-The path is well marked, but stoney.
-You will need good foot wear.
+The path is well marked, but stony.
+You will need good footwear.